MilaNLProc/contextualized-topic-models/README.rst

 parameters you can use to change the behaviour of the neural topic model).
 When you generate embeddings with BERT remember that there is a maximum length and for documents that are too long some words will be ignored.

+An important aspect to take into account is which network you want to use: the one that combines BERT and the BoW or the one that just uses BERT.
+It's easy to swap from one to the other:

+* Combined Topic Model: :code:`COTM(input_size=len(handler.vocab), bert_input_size=512, inference_type="combined", n_components=50)`
+* Fully Contextual Topic Model: :code:`COTM(input_size=len(handler.vocab), bert_input_size=512, inference_type="contextual", n_components=50)`

+The fully contextual topic model can be used for cross-lingual topic modeling!
+See the paper (https://arxiv.org/pdf/2004.07737v1.pdf)

 .. code-block:: python